British Rail Class 320

 The British Rail Class 320 is an electric multiple unit (EMU) passenger train found on the Strathclyde rail network in Central Scotland.
-They are mainly used on the North Clyde Line and the Argyle Line, but they can also be seen on Glasgow Central to Lanark and Cathcart Circle and Inverclyde Line services.
+They are mainly used on the North Clyde Line and the Argyle Line, but they can also be seen on Glasgow Central to Lanark, Cathcart Circle, Paisley Canal Line and Inverclyde Line services.
 The Class 320 uses alternating current (AC) overhead electrification.

 Details

 The Class 320 is effectively a three-car derivative of the Class 321 units found in and around London, East Anglia and Yorkshire.
-Built in 1990 by British Rail Engineering Limited's Holgate Road carriage works, 22 three-car sets were ordered by SPT to replace the unrefurbished members of the Class 303 which were by then 30 years old, and all Class 311 units.
+Built in 1990 by British Rail Engineering Limited's Holgate Road carriage works, York, 22 three-car sets were ordered by SPT to replace the unrefurbished members of the Class 303 which were by then 30 years old, and all Class 311 units.
 The trains were built against order numbers 31060–31062, which were issued on 6 January 1989 and completed on 31 October 1990.

 The units run on 25 kV AC overhead line supply via a Brecknell Willis high speed pantograph, using four Brush TM2141B traction motors.
 With much shorter passenger journeys in mind, the Class 320 units originally lacked the toilets of the Class 321 units and also began life with a lower speed capability (75 mph) due to the much closer spacing of stations on the North Clyde Line.
 The lower design speed meant that yaw dampers could be omitted from the class.
 However, yaw dampers were fitted across the class in 2010, allowing them to run at 90 mph.
 This meant that the units could be used on the sections of the Argyle Line route shared with the West Coast Main Line (and in theory, the Airdrie-Bathgate extension of the North Clyde Line and beyond, although this is currently prevented by a lack of DOO equipment) and also allows full-speed running in multiple with the near similar Class 318.
 Their interior design includes paintings of various landmarks and famous sights along the various SPT rail routes on the car ends.

 The Class 320 units are fitted with GSM-R cab radios and took part in the GSM-R trial in the Strathclyde area.